 Read the Draft New Policy Statement

-- There are two versions of the DRAFT new Policy Statement Bylaw No. 183:
+View the DRAFT new Policy Statement Bylaw No. 183:

-- View the Policy Statement that we currently use
+– this is the Policy Statement that we currently use

 Learn about upcoming Islands 2050 engagement opportunities and new developments by subscribing to Islands 2050 email updates on our Subscribe page.
 You may want to also subscribe to your local trust committee updates.